The Bankrate promise

 How do corporate credit cards work?

-In many ways, corporate credit cards function a lot like personal credit cards or small business credit cards.
-You can use your corporate credit card to make purchases for your business, and many corporate cards give your business the opportunity to earn rewards on corporate purchases.
+In many ways, corporate credit cards function a lot like personal credit cards or small-business credit cards.
+You can use your corporate credit card to make purchases for your business, and many corporate cards allow your business to earn rewards on corporate purchases.
 Your business will need to make regular payments on your corporate credit card account, and your corporate card usage and payment history will factor into your business credit score.